THE HUMAN MANIFESTO

 What The Human Manifesto proposes is a rejection of the LIEs inspired by present cultural systems and replacing them with a "Genuine Hero System" based upon beliefs that sanctify the human species and promote a quest for the existence and nature of God.
 This new belief system will motivate each of us to engage in actions that improve the quality of life for each other, enhance the survivability of the human species, and inspire a quest for the true nature of God and the Cosmos through spiritual, intellectual and scientific examination.
 Only by such radical change of viewpoint can mankind avoid what Ernest Becker feared was the ultimate destiny of the human species – doom.

-The Human Manifesto has been favorably reviewed by the Ernest Becker Foundation.
-You can read the review by Professor Daniel Liechy here.
+The Human Manifesto was favorably reviewed in September 2011 by Ernest Becker Foundation Director Professor Daniel Liechy.
+You can access the complete review by clicking here: Leichty_Review.pdf